 A favorite way to eat gunpowder chutney is sprinkled on top of a serving of freshly cooked fragrant and long grained rice like basmati.
 Drizzle the whole dish with a spoonful of ghee and you have got yourself an extremely simple yet delicious meal.
 The gunpowder chutney will last at least one week when stored in an airtight container.

-- 1 tbsp. vegetable, canola or sunflower oil
+- 1 tablespoon vegetable, canola or sunflower oil

 - 1/4 cup chana daal (large split yellow lentil)

 3 tablespoons urad daal, skinless

 - 5 dry red chilies (this is already really hot, but you can add more for more heat if you like)

 3 tablespoons sesame seeds